 Ponca City has 155 miles of fiber that connects eight towers, a wireless mesh system with 500 WiFi radios, and 28,000 electric and water meters, said Technology Services Director Craige Baird.
 That robust communications system provides a variety of benefits.
 After the utility replaced all of its meters, it found a lot of losses and recouped almost $500,000 in the first year in back sales, he said.

 For more on the value of publicly-owned broadband networks, see Muninetworks.org, run by our ILSR colleague Christopher Mitchell.

 But what’s most interesting is the state’s desire to make sure that investment in smart grid technology will pay off not just for utilities, but for consumers as well.
 For instance, Hawaiian environmental groups are apparently pushing for rooftop solar panels, a more green approach, than simply better managing supply and demand via a network-enabled smart grid.

 Obama’s Renewable Energy Initiative May Not Bring Power to the People By David Morris, originally published in Alternet, February 6, 2009 The new mantra in energy circles is “national smart grid.”
-In the New York Times, Al Gore insists the … Read More
+In the New York Times, Al Gore insists the new president should give the highest priority to “the planning and construction of a unified national … Read More